iPad Stuck on Update Requested? Here's How to Fix It

 - Work for all models of iPhone, iPad, and iPod touch

-Follow these simple steps to get through your iPad stuck on update requested problem with this method:
+Follow these simple steps to fix an iPad stuck on update requested with this method:

-Step #2: Select "iOS" as your device type and proceed with "iOS Repair" to address your system issue.
+Step #2: Select iOS as your device type and continue with iOS Repair.

-Step #3: Pick Standard Repair, connect the iPad, and let the tool put it into Recovery Mode following the steps.
+Step #3: Pick Standard Repair, connect your iPad, and follow the instructions to place it into Recovery Mode.

-Step #4: Choose the latest firmware version and click Download (it will verify once complete).
+Step #4: Choose the correct firmware version and click Download.
+The program will verify the package automatically.

-Step #5: After verification, Dr.Fone will install the update and finish repairing your device.
+Step #5: After verification, let Dr.Fone repair the system and complete the update-related fix.

 The Bottom Line